 The best thing is that PageSpeed Insights will let you know precisely why your Optimization score is what it is.
 If you scroll down, you can look under the “Optimization Suggestions” to see a list of areas where your page can be improved.

 GTMetrix is an excellent page speed tool because you can get insights from two sources, essentially giving you a second opinion on your page speed with a single

 Source.
 When you run your report, you’ll be presented with a PageSpeed score and a YSlow score.
 It’s okay if you notice significant differences in the rating because they are based on different metrics.

-GTMetrix will show you why each source deducted points on your overall score, allowing you to use the information to make improvements.
-It will also tell you how long it takes your page to load, the number of requests it took to load the page entirely, and the total size of your page in bytes.
+GTMetrix will show you why each source deducted points on your overall score, allowing you to use the information to improve.
+It will also tell you how long it takes your page to load, the number of requests it takes to load the page entirely, and the total size of your page in bytes.

 The tool shows your overall load time, the number of requests needed to load the page, and page size in bytes, along with graphs and images to help you get a better understanding of what’s impacting your page speed.

 WebPageTest.org is also the tool that powers the Think with Google mobile page speed.
 Checker.

 Pingdom is another free tool, though you will have to wait in a queue, just like with WebPageTest.org, before you get your results.
 All you have to do is paste the URL, choose a server location, and click a button.
 Within a few seconds, you’ll get a report.
 Ideally, you should select a server location that’s close to where your target audience will be visiting from.
 The closer the test server is to your web host’s server (or a server in your content delivery network), the faster your website will load.